Financial consolidation reporting using multiple Xero, Sage or QuickBooks Online accounts

 The growth of Xero, Sage and QuickBooks Online for financial reporting

 Powering this boom in people leaving the daily grind of 9-5 to set up their own business is the advances in cloud technology.
-Cloud-based financial accounting software, such as Xero, Sage and QuickBooks Online, offer business owners cost-effective and easy-to-use systems for managing their company’s finances.
+Cloud-based financial accounting software, such as Xero, Sage and QuickBooks Online, offers business owners cost-effective and easy-to-use systems for managing their company’s finances.

-Previously, as businesses grew, they would move away from using Microsoft Excel for their finances to traditional ERP (enterprise resource planning) platforms, which provided the solution to issues associated with growth, such as entities operating in different territories, running different currencies, or being multi vertical or multi disciplined with little or no alignment.
+Previously, as businesses grew, they would move away from using Microsoft Excel for their finances to traditional ERP (enterprise resource planning) platforms, which provided the solution to issues associated with growth, such as entities operating in different territories, running different currencies, or being multi-vertical or multi-disciplined with little or no alignment.

 The drawback to using ERP software was twofold: they were extremely expensive and highly complex, therefore difficult to implement.
 Businesses had to reach a certain size and scale, with deep pockets, before they could invest, something that was simply not possible for most businesses.
-The emergence of cloud accounting has now changed this situation for ever.
+The emergence of cloud accounting has now changed this situation forever.